Nerveustech/Libs/README.md

 ```

 # License
-Distributed under the GPL-3 License.
+Distributed under the MIT License.
 See LICENSE for more information.